Is CBD Oil Legal Where You Live? Find Out Here

 Idaho – The state of Idaho has not legalized either medical or any adult use of cannabis; it also has no industrial hemp pilot program.
 CBD oil and any products containing trace amounts of THC are currently illegal.

-Indiana – The state of Indiana has established a pilot program for industrial hemp but has no laws regarding medical cannabis.
+Indiana – The state of Indiana has established a pilot program for industrial hemp, but has no laws regarding medical cannabis.
 With its Senate Enrolled Act 52, CBD oil is legal as long as it has no more than 0.3 percent THC and bottles that meet the proper labeling requirements.
+The effort to legalize adult use of cannabis has been pushed to 2022.

-Iowa – The state of Iowa has a medical program specifically for CBD rather than medical cannabis; its Senate File 599 law allows CBD oil for medicinal uses and can be legally sold from dispensaries only.
+Iowa – The state of Iowa has a medical program specifically for CBD rather than medical cannabis; its Senate File 599 law allows CBD oil for medicinal uses that is sold from dispensaries only.
 Before the 2018 Farm Bill, the state’s Department of Public Health deemed over-the-counter CBD oil illegal, although enforcement was lax due to the 2014 Farm Bill.
+Several bills were introduced to legalize cannabis in 2021, but none received a vote.
+The bills will now carry over into the 2022 House of Representatives session.

 Kansas – The state of Kansas has an industrial hemp pilot program and created a law that excludes hemp products without THC from its list of controlled substances.
-It passed another bill that provides legal defense for the possession of CBD oil with up to five percent THC.
-Neither law necessarily legalizes the production or sale of CBD, but they allow for residents with specific conditions to possess the products.
+It passed another bill that provides legal defense for the possession of CBD oil with up to 5 percent THC.
+Neither law necessarily legalizes the production or sale of CBD, but they allow residents with specific conditions to possess the products.
+In 2021, a bill was approved by the House of Representatives that would legalize medical cannabis; this bill will continue to the Senate in 2022.

-Maine – The state of Maine legalizes adult-use and medicinal cannabis; state officials classify CBD as food rather than a drug, which makes CBD oil legal as long as there are no medical claims in its advertisements or displays.
+Maine – The state of Maine allows adult use and medicinal cannabis; state officials classify CBD as food rather than a drug, which makes CBD oil legal as long as there are no medical claims in its advertisements or displays.

 Massachusetts – The state of Massachusetts allows adult use, medical cannabis, and the creation of a pilot program for industrial hemp.
 Its Department of Agriculture outlaws food containing CBD, any animal feed infused with CBD, any retail sales of raw hemp, and CBD oil advertising with medical claims.

-Michigan – The state of Michigan legalizes the cultivation, marketing, and adult use of marijuana cannabis – along with medical cannabis and a pilot hemp program.
+Michigan – The state of Michigan allows the cultivation, marketing, and adult use of marijuana cannabis – along with medical cannabis and a pilot hemp program.
 CBD oil is fully legal without restriction.

 Mississippi – The state of Mississippi has neither medicinal cannabis nor an industrial hemp program; it does allow CBD oil with a ratio of 0.5 percent THC and 15 percent or more CBD only for patients with severe epileptic disorders.